-Ecology and paleoecology of marine invertebrates
+Ecology, evolution, paleontology, and biomimetics of marine invertebrates

 Echinoids are important for the function and diversity of marine benthic communities in which they act as environmental engineers and represent a major food-source for various organisms.
 Even after death, the echinoid test is used by many invertebrates as housing or provide a secondary hard substrate for sessile organisms.
 To better understand their function and integration into the ecosystem, it is vitally important to understand morphological responses to their environment, identifying predatory networks, and describing taphonomic pathways.

 Spirulid cephalopods are squid-like animals that predominantly inhabit the deep-sea.
 This taxon is of specific morphological interest as it represents the only known extant cephalopod possessing an coiled shell.
 This unique feature rises questions on their structure and function.
 In addition to the morphological, mechanica, and ecological implications, denuded shells possess an important value as mobilie floating substrates for sessile organisms.